 We performed a comparison between Apache JMeter and Telerik Test Studio based on real PeerSpot user reviews.

-Find out in this report how the two Load Testing Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The recording and playback functionality is helpful."
+Find out in this report how the two Load Testing Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."JMeter is easy to use for a user who doesn't have too much knowledge of programming or certain languages."

 "JMeter is basically the art of the entire performance testing process."